Wittingslow, Ryan. What Art Does: Using Philosophy of Technology to Talk About Art. Rowman & Littlefield International, under contract.

 Wittingslow, Ryan.
 "Traces & Testimonies".
 In Aesthetic Literacy: A Book for Everyone, edited by Valery Vinogradovs.
 Mont Publishing, forthcoming.

 Wittingslow, Ryan.
 "Intention & Agency in Photography".
 In Aesthetic Literacy: A Book for Everyone, edited by Valery Vinogradovs.
-Mont Publishing, forthcoming.
+Mont Publishing, 2022.

 Reviews & Comments